 If you have received a subsidy from your employer for day care, the taxed amount is considered an expense for the minding and care of children, in addition to your personal contribution.

 The deduction is given to the person with whom the child has lived for the majority of the year.
-If you wish to alter the pre-completed amount, both partners must alter their tax returns.
+If you wish to alter the pre-filled amount, both partners must alter their tax returns.
 If your previous partner does not wish to alter their tax return, you must alter your tax return and provide an explanation.

 Spouses have a joint maximum amount available for deduction.
 They can distribute the deduction freely between themselves, or they can split it equally.
 If they choose to distribute it freely, both spouses must alter their tax returns.
 This is also the case when the deduction concerns children who are not shared children.

-When spouses marry during the income year: If, for example, each spouse have a child from a previous relationship (and do not have any shared children), you can choose whether you wish to declare the children as your respective children or as two shared children, i.e. a maximum of 2 x NOK 25,000 or NOK 40,000 in allowance.
+When spouses marry during the income year: If, for example, each spouse has a child from a previous relationship (and do not have any shared children), you can choose whether you wish to declare the children as your respective children or as two shared children, i.e. a maximum of 2 x NOK 25,000 or NOK 40,000 in allowance.

-Spouse-equivalent cohabitants with joint children can distribute the deduction freely between themselves if they do not wish to have the deduction split equally between them, but both cohabitants must alter their tax returns in such cases.
+Spouse-equivalent cohabitants with shared children can distribute the deduction freely between themselves if they do not wish to have the deduction split equally between them, but both cohabitants must alter their tax returns in such cases.

 The deduction is pre-filled

 The deduction will normally be pre-filled with the amount you have paid.
 The amount is based on what was reported by the one you made the payment to, so you should check that everything is correct.
-The reported amount/deduction amount is automatically distributed equally between spouses/spouse-equivalent cohabitants with joint children.
+The reported amount/deduction amount is automatically distributed equally between spouses/spouse-equivalent cohabitants with shared children.

-Day care centres and after school hours supervision schemes are obliged to submit a statement of parents'/guardians' expenses for childcare.
+Day-care centres and after-school-hours supervision schemes are obliged to submit a statement of parents'/guardians' expenses for childcare.
 If the expenses are not pre-filled in the tax return, you can still claim the deduction, but you must be able to document your expenses if we ask you to.

 Submit on paper

-An itemisation of travel allowance to and from a day care centre/childminder/after school hours supervision scheme must be entered in the tax return.
+An itemisation of travel allowance to and from a day-care centre/childminder/after-school-hours supervision scheme must be entered in the tax return.
 See how.